Nelson leads Eastern Michigan against Toledo - WTOP News

 Toledo, Ohio; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Eastern Michigan visits Toledo after Da’Sean Nelson scored 32 points in Eastern Michigan’s 75-71 win over the Northern Illinois Huskies.
+BOTTOM LINE: Eastern Michigan plays Toledo after Da’Sean Nelson scored 32 points in Eastern Michigan’s 75-71 victory against the Northern Illinois Huskies.

-The Rockets are 2-1 in home games.
-Toledo leads the MAC with 37.2 points in the paint led by Sonny Wilson averaging 8.8.
+The Rockets are 2-1 on their home court.
+Toledo ranks sixth in the MAC in rebounding averaging 31.9 rebounds.
+Sam Lewis leads the Rockets with 5.8 boards.

-The Eagles have gone 1-0 against MAC opponents.
-Eastern Michigan ranks sixth in the MAC shooting 32.8% from 3-point range.
+The Eagles are 1-0 in conference play.
+Eastern Michigan is 3-1 when it has fewer turnovers than its opponents and averages 12.0 turnovers per game.

 Toledo is shooting 45.7% from the field this season, 0.7 percentage points lower than the 46.4% Eastern Michigan allows to opponents.
-Eastern Michigan averages 70.9 points per game, 6.3 fewer points than the 77.2 Toledo gives up.
+Eastern Michigan has shot at a 44.5% rate from the field this season, 1.5 percentage points fewer than the 46.0% shooting opponents of Toledo have averaged.

-TOP PERFORMERS: Wilson is scoring 15.4 points per game with 4.5 rebounds and 3.2 assists for the Rockets.
+TOP PERFORMERS: Sonny Wilson is averaging 15.4 points and 3.2 assists for the Rockets.

 LAST 10 GAMES: Rockets: 5-5, averaging 75.1 points, 31.3 rebounds, 13.3 assists, 6.1 steals and 2.5 blocks per game while shooting 44.7% from the field.
 Their opponents have averaged 76.3 points per game.